 For ESG to be integrated into the research process, the industry analyst covering the stock must also lead the associated investment due diligence, of which engagement is a key part.
-The industry analysts are best placed to evaluate the investment implications of ESG issues, and therefore they bear primary responsibility for discussing these with company management.
-Our ESG team support the industry analysts in these conversations as needed but we intentionally do not delegate these responsibilities to a separate stewardship team.
+Industry analysts are best placed to evaluate the investment implications of ESG issues, and therefore they bear primary responsibility for discussing these with company management.
+While our ESG team supports our industry analysts in these conversations as needed, we intentionally do not delegate these responsibilities to a separate stewardship team.